openstack-yak/python-concurrent-disk-io/README.md

 implemented on the Java Virtual Machine) did not experience the same problems encountered by CPython.
 Therefore, it's not a defect in the language definition.
-The problems experienced with CPython appear to be based on the **implementation**.
+The problems experienced with CPython appear to be based on the **implementation** *of the solution code*.

 Intent
 ------
-The **intent** of this project is **NOT** to give any opinions or recommendations, but rather to take an objective look at the problem and explore various alternatives.
+The **intent** of this project is to take an objective look at the problem and fully understand the nature of the problem.
+A solution may or may not come naturally as part of this process.

 Baseline
 --------